 Bonus: Zero-Waste Packaging

 Do you like the cloth-napkin-wrapped lunchbox kit?
 It’s Furoshiki wrapping.
 Furoshiki is a Japanese word that essentially means ‘wrapped in cloth’.
 While there are some really fabulous techniques for doing this (check out the Creatorvox Packaging and Giftwrap Pinterest board), simply tying a cloth in knots around the gift works just fine.
-If you do it right, the knots can even be used as a handle to carry the package.
+If you do it right, the knots can even be used as a handle.

 Since not everyone is ready to keep a cache of fabric for wrapping gifts, cloth napkins are great to use because they’re actually useful.
-Don’t worry if they’re not a set either, because in a lunchbox, you only need one (or maybe two if it’s spaghetti day).
+Don’t worry if they’re not a set either.
+In a lunchbox, you only need one, or maybe two if it’s spaghetti day.

 You don’t need to use cloth napkins exclusively to wrap lunchbox kits either.
 I wrapped this combination of wintertime treats in a cloth napkin and didn’t even need a box:

 Just gather everything together in the middle of the napkin and tie both sets of corners together at the top.
 Add a little ornament or gift tag to make it more festive: